 Alternatives to the Giro Aether

-The Giro Cinder also comes with the MIPS safety feature, but in a mid-range price tag.
+The Giro Cinder also comes with the MIPS safety feature but at a mid-range price tag.
 Giro made the helmet more durable by sacrificing a bit of ventilation.
 However, it does have 26 vents which produce a proper amount of airflow for most riding conditions.

 Another option is the Kask Valegro.
 It was developed with the help of Team Ineos-Grenadier (formerly Team Sky) to be lightweight and offer an excellent level of ventilation when climbing or riding in extreme heat thanks to its 37 massive vents.
 The helmet fits in such a way that it really doesn’t touch your head, something that contributes to its airflow.